 Ghraybeh or grayybeh are Middle Eastern cardamom-flavored shortbread cookies.
 They are known by other names too including shakar lama and ghorayba.
 The cookies are light, buttery, and have a delicate texture.

-One ghraybeh typically has approximately 110 calories, 11 grams carbs, 1 gram protein, 7 grams fat, 5 grams sugar, and .4 grams of fiber.
+One ghraybeh typically has approximately 110 calories, 11 grams of carbs, 1 gram of protein, 7 grams of fat, 5 grams of sugar, and .4 grams of fiber.

 - In my cookbook, Mom's Authentic Assyrian Recipes, I recommend rolling the dough into a rope, and bringing the ends together, then adding an almond in the center.
 Either way will work!